111th Attack Squadron: Texas Air National Guard

-The wartime 111th Tactical Reconnaissance Squadron was re-designated as the 111th Fighter Squadron, and was allotted to the Texas Air National Guard, on 24 May 1946.
-It was organized at the Houston Municipal Airport and was extended federal recognition on 27 January 1947 by the National Guard Bureau.
-The 111th Fighter Squadron was bestowed the lineage, history, honors, and colors of the 111th Tactical Reconnaissance Squadron and all predecessor units.
-The squadron was assigned to the Texas Air National Guard 136th Fighter Group and was equipped with F-51D Mustangs.
+The 111th Tactical Reconnaissance Squadron was redesignated the 111th Fighter Squadron and allotted to the National Guard on 24 May 1946.
+It was organized ate Houston Municipal Airport and extended federal recognition on 27 January 1947.
+The 111th Fighter Squadron was assigned to the Texas Air National Guard 136th Fighter Group and was equipped with F-51D Mustangs.

 The mission of the squadron was the air defense of Texas.
-During the postwar years, the 111th primarily trained over the southern and eastern parts of the state; the 181st Fighter Squadron, based at Love Field, Dallas, and covered the south east, and the 182d Fighter Squadron, based at Brooks AFB, near San Antonio covered the Hill Country and west Texas.
+During the postwar years, the 111th primarily trained over the southern and eastern parts of the state; the 181st Fighter Squadron, based at Love Field, Dallas, and covered the south east, and the 182d Fighter Squadron, based at Brooks Air Force Base, near San Antonio covered the Hill Country and west Texas.

 Korean War activation

 As a result of the Korean War, the Texas Air National Guard was federalized and placed on active-duty status on 10 October 1950, being assigned to Ninth Air Force, Tactical Air Command (TAC).
-TAC ordered the 136th Fighter Group to Langley Air Force Base, Virginia, where the unit was re-designated to a Fighter-Bomber unit, and its status was changed to a Wing.
+TAC ordered the 136th Fighter Group to Langley Air Force Base, Virginia, where the unit was redesignated the 136th Fighter-Bomber Group.
 At Langley, the 136th Fighter-Bomber Wing consisted of the following units: